uk-national-parking-platform/uk-national-parking-platform.github.io/usecases.md

 # Use Case Overview
 This document provides an overview of the use cases implemented during the various phases of the _National Parking Platform_ pilot project.
 Software developers implementing such flows, detailed examples can be found [here](flows.md).

-## Use Case 0: Semi-static Information and Dynamic Occupancy
+## Use Case 0: Parking Availability

 ![Static Information and Dynamic Occupancy](assets/images/usecases/usecase0overview.png)